PejaLattrell/Software-Engineering-1/README.md

 # Software-Engineering-1

-This is a Seatwork in Laboratory
+This is a Seatwork in Laboratory - DECORATOR PATTERN